 Glossary of Payment and Information Security Terms

 It can be hard to fill out the self-assessment or communicate with your qualified security assessor (QSA) if you don’t understand the terminology.
 The PCI Security Council created a glossary of easy-to-understand explanations of technical terms used in payment security.
 No longer should the PCI DSS requirements and terminology sound like a foreign language to those who have the responsibility of completing a self-assessment or communicating with a QSA.
 This resource is free from the PCI Security Council’s website.

 Common Payment Systems

 Another great resource for small merchants, first-time merchants, or merchants trying to mature their PCI DSS understanding is the Common Payment Systems resource on the PCI Security Council’s website.
 This resource is a set of real-life visuals to help identify what type of payment system small businesses use, the kinds of risks associated with their system, and actions they can take to protect it.
 Included is a variety of credit card payment implementations that are commonly seen across a variety of industries.
 Most importantly within this toolset is the understanding that PCI environments and merchant implementations are not “one-size-fits-all.”
 This excellent resource covers not only the 15 common types of payment card implementations but also their risk, threats, and protections.
 There’s also an easy-to-understand, graphical representation of each system’s risk profile.
-This valuable tool is also free by clicking here or by visiting the PCI Security Council’s website.
+This valuable tool is also free from the PCI Security Council’s website.